Information about Pregabalin

 Q. What is Pregabalin and what is it used for?

-Pregabalin belongs to anticonvulsants class of medicines.
-It is used to treat seizures and anxiety.
+Pregabalin belongs to the anticonvulsants class of medicines.
+It is used to treat seizures.
 It is also helpful in treating nerve pain (neuropathic pain) which could be due to diabetes, shingles, or injury.
 It is also used in fibromyalgia (a long-lasting condition that may cause pain, muscle stiffness and tenderness, tiredness, and difficulty falling asleep or staying asleep).
+In some cases, your doctor may prescribe this medicine for the treatment of anxiety.

 Q. Pregabalin has varied roles, does it work in the same way for each disease?

 No, Pregabalin works in different ways for different diseases.
 In epilepsy, it stops seizures by reducing the abnormal electrical activity in the brain.
-In anxiety, it stops your brain from releasing chemicals that make you feel anxious.
-In nerve pain, it blocks pain messages travelling from brain to spine.
+In chronic pain, it blocks pain messages travelling from brain to spine.

 Q. I have been prescribed Pregabalin for pain due to shingles.
 When can I expect relief from pain?